proedl10/mgt4250project/README.md

-# mgt4250project - the class project of MGT 4250 Fall 2023 at Elon University
+# mgt4250project - The class project of MGT 4250 Fall 2023 at Elon University